-- The machine stops sewing. - Press () ("Start/Stop" button), or press down on the foot controller. - The machine starts sewing in the normal sewing direction stitches on top of each other.
+- The machine stops sewing. - Press () ("Start/Stop" button), or press down on the foot controller. - The machine starts sewing in the normal sewing direction

 When the end of the stitching is reached, press (i) ("Reverse/Reinforcement Stitch" button).
 Keep (i) ("Reverse/Reinforcement Stitch" button) held down until 3 to 5 reverse stitches are sewn.